hallgrimur1471/pystaller/README.md

 # Winthon

-Scripts for quickly setting up and configuring Python.
+Scripts for quickly setting up and configuring Python on Windows machines.

 NOTE:
 ```